 Financial Policies and Regulations: to ensure that financial institutions operate within a stable, fair, and transparent framework.
 The CBL enforces these policies to maintain financial stability, protect consumers, and encourage sustainable growth in Liberia's financial sector.
 CBL issues prudential regulations to maintain the solvency, liquidity, and soundness of banks and financial institutions; enforces consumer protection and financial literacy policies to build trust in the financial system, prevent fraud, ensure fair lending practices, and promote transparency in fees and charges and empower consumers by educating them on the use of financial services; enforces anti-money laundering and countering the financing of terrorism (AML/CFT) regulations to combat illicit financial activities, ensuring that the financial sector aligns with international standards.
-This includes monitoring and reporting suspicious transactions and enforcing Know Your Customer (KYC) and customer due diligence (CDD) requirements and implementing digital financial services, which promotes innovation while ensuring security.
+This includes monitoring and reporting suspicious transactions and enforcing Know Your Customer (KYC) and customer due diligence (CDD) requirements and implementing digital financial services (DFS) regulation to accommodate the growth of mobile money and digital financial services, which promotes innovation while ensuring security.

 Financial Sector Supervision: the CBL shall continue to identify, monitor, and mitigate risks that could impact financial stability.
-This includes implementation of risk-based supervision focusing resources on institutions and activities posing the highest risk to financial stability, including early intervention and more efficient regulatory enforcement; implement on-site and off-site supervision to assess the financial health, compliance, and governance of financial institutions, ensuring continuous oversight and responsiveness to emerging issues; implementing periodic stress testing and crisis management on banks to assess their regulatory bodies, including supervisory colleges, and international organizations, and enhance cross-border supervision to promote standards and address cross-border risks.
-At the domestic level, the CBL also strengthen coordination with the Financial Intelligence Agency (FIA) to emsure the CBL receives timely reports regarding irregular, suspicious, unlawful, and compromising financial transactions and activities.
+This includes implementation of risk-based supervision focusing resources on institutions and activities posing the highest risk to financial stability, including early intervention and more efficient regulatory enforcement; implement on-site and off-site supervision to assess the financial health, compliance, and governance of financial institutions, ensuring continuous oversight and responsiveness to emerging issues; implementing periodic stress testing and crisis management on banks to assess their resilience and to guide responses to financial instability; in collaboration with other regulatory bodies, including supervisory colleges, and international organizations, and enhance cross-border supervision to promote standards and address cross-border risks.
+At the domestic level, the CBL also strengthen coordination with the Financial Intelligence Agency (FIA) to ensure the CBL receives timely reports regarding irregular, suspicious, unlawful, and compromising financial transactions and activities.

 Payments System: is a crucial aspect of the CBL's mandate, enabling safe, efficient, and reliable financial transactions.
-Key areas of focus include development and deployment of the National Electronic Payment Switch (NEPS), centralized payment platforms and automated clearing systems, ensuring timely settlement of interbank transactions, which reduces settlement risk and enhances the efficiency of the financial system; modernization of digital payment infrastructure to support digital financial services (DFS), facilitating smoother transactions through mobile banking, online payments, and point-of-sale (POS) systems; fostering interoperability and other policy interventions among key players in the ecosystem through the forum of the National Payments Council (NPC) , mobile money operators, and financial institutions to ensure seamless transactions across various platforms and increase access and convenience for consumers, particularly in rural areas; supporting Cash-In/Cash-Out (CICO) networks to bridge cash and digital transactions in the short-term, a critical component in promoting financial inclusion in rural and underserved areas; promoting economic empowerment by facilitating small business operations and supporting peer-to-peer (P2P) transactions.
+Key areas of focus include development and deployment of the National Electronic Payment Switch (NEPS), centralized payment platforms and automated clearing systems, ensuring timely settlement of interbank transactions, which reduces settlement risk and enhances the efficiency of the financial system; modernization of digital payment infrastructure to support digital financial services (DFS), facilitating smoother transactions through mobile banking, online payments, and point-of-sale (POS) systems; fostering interoperability and other policy interventions among key players in the ecosystem through the forum of the National Payments Council (NPC), mobile money operators, and financial institutions to ensure seamless transactions across various platforms and increase access and convenience for consumers, particularly in rural areas; supporting Cash-In/Cash-Out (CICO) networks to bridge cash and digital transactions in the short-term, a critical component in promoting financial inclusion in rural and underserved areas; promoting economic empowerment by facilitating small business operations and supporting peer-to-peer (P2P) transactions.
 These activities are expected to lower transaction costs and enhance transparency, reduce fraud and improve financial record-keeping.